MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 You must manually connect to your CRM in the following cases:

-- If you're using Dynamics 365 environment and have disconnected your CRM from the Sales app.
+- If you're using Dynamics 365 environment and have disconnected your CRM from the Sales agent.
 - If you're using Salesforce CRM.

-You must be connected to your CRM to interact with CRM data in the Sales app.
+You must be connected to your CRM to interact with CRM data in the Sales agent.
 Follow these steps to connect to your CRM:

 1. Sign in to Teams.